 Within Minnesota, you can easily look up their company name on the Minnesota Department of Labor and Industry Website –> HERE.

-Do they Specialize in your Project?
+Do They Specialize in Your Project?

 This goes back to the initial vetting of the contractor.
-You should find a contractor that specializes in or has completed a project similar to the one you want.
+You should find a good general contractor that specializes in or has completed a project similar to the one you want.
 For instance, you wouldn’t hire a roofing crew to tile your bathroom.
 Or an exterior residential remodeling company to remodel your interior.

 Most renovation companies specialize in a broad spectrum of work, but some have a very unique niche.
 Be upfront with your contractor and ask questions like, “What area of the home do you specialize in?”
-Or even… “What aspects of a bathroom remodel do you specialize in?”
+Or even: “What aspects of a bathroom remodel do you specialize in?”

 No two projects will ever be the same, but we know from experience that most of the projects we do are along the same lines.